N-A-D/Rift/README.md

 ```

 ## Systems
-In Rift, Systems define entity behaviour by transforming an entity's state.
+In Rift, Systems define behaviour by transforming components.
 ### Implementation notes
 - Every *system* must inherit from `rift::System` in order to be considered a *System*.
 - Every *system* must implement the `rift::BaseSystem::update` member.